Nuggets vs. Lakers Injury Report Today - May 16

 Nuggets Season Insights

-- The Nuggets have seen an increase in scoring lately, racking up 116.5 points per game in their last 10 contests, 0.7 points more than the 115.8 they've scored this season.
+- The Nuggets have been racking up 116.5 points per contest in their last 10 appearances, an average that's slightly higher than the 115.8 they've scored over the course of the 2022-23 campaign.

 Lakers Season Insights